niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Archive

 **Complete**
+- [x] maybe will have to add a normalized price bc some shit apparently has a lot of scammers
+- [x] figure out how to add size, eh just putting it in the name is fine
 - [x] add support for picking what type of item from ebay? used only, open box etc...
 - [x] Maybe also add automated amazon crawling?
 - [x] maybe remove shutdown?